rshk-archive/datacat-poc-140825/README.rst

 - PostGIS (for the geo data plugin)
 - Mapnik (for rendering geo data)
+- shp2pgsql, for importing geo data from shapefiles

 .. note:: In order to use Celery-based tasks (only required for
           certain plugins, you'll also need to install and configure a